❮

 end

-The function keyword lets us create a function.
+The local function keyword lets us create a new function.
 After it, you put the name of the function, in this case we named it “test” followed by (, a list of arguments, and a ).
-You close this block by putting the end keyword.
+You can also notice that we have the word end at the bottom.
+This tells lua where your function code ends and other regular code keeps going.
 Any code after the ) up until the end keyword is considered to be inside the function.
 The arguments are a list of variables that you want your function to work with.
 Don’t worry it will become clear with a few examples.

 end